wikiped/Wsl-IpHandler/README.md

 ### Universal web installer

-Command below will download the installation script and will prompt you to choose whether to use `git.exe` (if `git` can be found in `PATH`) or download zip repository:
+Command below will download the installation script and will prompt you to choose whether to use `git.exe` (if `git` can be found in `PATH`) or use zippied repository:

 ```powershell
 Invoke-WebRequest https://raw.githubusercontent.com/wikiped/Wsl-IpHandler/master/Install-WslIpHandlerFromGithub.ps1 | Select -ExpandProperty Content | Invoke-Expression